-Luxembourg law provides for a wide variety of forms of company that are capable of acquiring and holding real estate assets, with the most frequently used types being as follows:
+Luxembourg law provides for a wide variety of company forms capable of acquiring and holding real estate assets.

+The most frequently used company types are:

 - the private limited liability company;

 - the public limited liability company;

-- · the partnership limited by shares; and
+- the partnership limited by shares; and

 - the simple and special limited partnerships.